Assessment Services

 What an Evaluation Involves

-Our psychological evaluations integrate clinical interview with the most rigorously researched objective and performance-based personality measures available.
-Tap any component below to learn more.
+Our psychological evaluations integrate a clinical interview with the most rigorously researched objective and performance-based personality measures available.

-• Validated self-report questionnaires (such as the MMPI-3 or PAI) measure a broad range of psychological symptoms and personality characteristics across standardized scales.
+Objective Personality Measures: Validated self-report questionnaires (such as the MMPI-3 or MCMI-IV) measure a broad range of psychological symptoms and personality characteristics across standardized scales.
 These instruments are among the most researched psychological tests in existence and provide rich, reliable data.

-• Depending on referral questions, performance-based measures such as the Rorschach (Rorschach Performance Assessment System) may be used.
+Projective and Performance-Based Measures: Depending on referral questions, projective and performance-based measures such as the Rorschach (Rorschach Performance Assessment System) may be used (please note, the Rorschach must specifically be requested and is administered at an additional cost).
 These tools assess how a person organizes and makes meaning of ambiguous information, providing a window into perceptual, cognitive, and emotional processes that self-report measures may not capture.

 What You Walk Away With

-• Self-understanding — many clients describe the feedback session as one of the most illuminating experiences of their mental health journey.
+Self-understanding: Many clients describe the feedback session as an illuminating experience in their mental health journey.

 Frequently Asked Questions

-• Only with your written consent.
+Only with your written consent.
 You are always in control of who receives your evaluation report.
 Many clients choose to share the report with their prescribing physician, therapist, or other providers to inform treatment.
+Please note that this may be different in forensic-based evaluations.

 Take the next step